 The P visa can be granted individually or for groups (bands, orchestras, dance groups) and sports teams.
 When an artist is planning a performance or a sportsman a competition in the US

 Keep reading and you will find more information about this category of visas, their validity, formalities, requirements, benefits and different types.

 Lluis Law immigration lawyers in Los Angeles are specialists in P visas and other types of visas for the United States.
-If you require guidance on any immigration issue and would like a free consultation, call us now.
+If you require guidance on any immigration issue and would like a private consultation, call us now.